oscarrojasreyes/P1-High-Low/README.md

 # High/Low Game

-Description: Guess if number is higher or lower to computers random choice.
-If player guesses correctly, he wins.
-The player has 3 lives to guess.
+Description: A GUI-based game where the user has to guess whether or not the face down card is higher or lower than the card they are shown.
+Difficulty Option sets the number of lives the player has.
+Guess incorrectly, and a life is lost.